pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 However, in 2024, we were finally staffed and financially stable enough to experiment with a hybrid conference.
 We decided to take a more novel approach and run our hybrid conference through the [PyTexas Discord Server](https://discord.gg/jNPAbcNukj).
-We have been building a community on Discord since 2022, which hosts our virtual meetup, so we thought it would be a good experiment to hold our virtual conference there.
+We have been building a community on Discord since 2022, which now hosts our virtual meetup, so we thought it would be a good experiment to hold our virtual conference there.